jddavis23/42_Hive-Lem_in/README.md

      it will in this case generate 10 big-superposition maps and run it with the lem-in outside this folder.

 		./auto_test.sh 10

+## HOW TO RUN VISUALIZER

+In order to run the visualizer make sure you have python3 and pygame installed.
+Below visualizer is run by pressing space bar and or by using the arrow keys left and right to show the different stages of the ants movements.
+The visualizer only works with the maps specified in the visual folder.

+This visualizer is not very useful but it does have some nice colors!

+	1. be in the root repository and run the following command

+		./lem-in < visual/subject2-0.map | ./visual/visu-hex